 Laurie recently completed coediting (with Deborah Mutnick) Reflections: A Journal of Community-Engaged Writing and Rhetoric.
 She founded two undergraduate research journals, Young Scholars in Writing: Undergraduate Research in Writing and Rhetoric, now in its 18th consecutive year of publication, and the international, multidisciplinary online journal, Undergraduate Journal of Service Learning and Community-Based Research, now in its 11th year of publication.

-Grobman is the 2014 Carnegie Foundation for the Advancement of Teaching Outstanding Baccalaureate Colleges Professor of the Year and was the recipient of the Penn State University President’s Award for Excellence in Academic Integration in 2012.
+Grobman is the 2014 Carnegie Foundation for the Advancement of Teaching Outstanding Baccalaureate Colleges Professor of the Year.
+She was the recipient of the Pennsylvania State University Faculty Outreach Award 2015 and the Pennsylvania State University President’s Award for Excellence in Academic Integration in 2012.
 Under Laurie’s leadership, the Berks Center for Service Learning and Community Based Research earned an Exemplary Distinction in 2018 from the Northeast Regional W.K.
-Kellogg Foundation Community Engagement Scholarship Award sponsored by the Association of Public & Land-Grant Universities (APLU) and the 2018 Penn State University Community Engagement & Scholarship Award.
+Kellogg Foundation Community Engagement Scholarship Award, sponsored by the Association of Public & Land-Grant Universities (APLU) and the 2018 Penn State University Community Engagement & Scholarship Award.

 Ph.D., English, Lehigh University

 M.A., English, Villanova University